Contents

 If you’ve earned your dental degree outside the UK, the process is a bit more complex but entirely manageable with the right information and preparation:

-- Documents Required to Work as a dentist in the UK: Your application to the GDC will require:
+- Documents Required to Work as a dentist in the UK

 For overseas dentists, the key exam is the ORE, consisting of two parts: